dottxt-ai/outlines/README.md

 ### Tools

 Prior work has shown that we can teach language models to call external functions to get additional informations or perform tasks, by encoding the functions' description in the prompt.
-To avoid duplicating information between the function definition and the description passed to the prompt we introduce a `@outlines.tool` decorator which automatically extracts the needed information from the function's definition:
+To avoid duplicating information between the function definition and the description passed to the prompt we define custom Jinja filters that can extract the function's name, description, signature and source:

 ``` python